 Since its inception, ITH has not paid any dividends.
-ITH has no present intention of paying any dividends, as it anticipates that all available funds will be invested to finance the growth of its business.
+ITH has no present intention of paying any dividends, as it anticipates that all available funds will be invested to finance development of the Livengood Gold Project.
 The Board will determine if and when dividends should be declared and paid in the future after taking into account many factors, including ITH's financial condition, operating results and anticipated cash needs at the relevant time.
 There are no restrictions which prevent ITH from paying dividends.